Tinkoff/phobos/README.md

 Scala 2.12 and 2.13 are supported.
 Support for Scala 2.11 may be implemented on demand.

+:fire: Sealed traits enconding and decoding was implemented in 0.5.0

 ## QuickStart
 Add phobos-core to your dependencies: